Holmusk/elmoji/README.md

    ```

 And that's it!
 If you'd like to change any of the default styles in this module, you can clone the repo and edit the `Styles.elm` file.

+## Acknowledgements

+The category icons were taken from the [emoji-mart repo](https://github.com/missive/emoji-mart/blob/master/src/svgs/index.js) by Missive, and rewritten in Elm.
+The emojis themselves were obtained by parsing the `emoji.json` file on the [emoji-data repo](https://github.com/iamcal/emoji-data).